-The Company's business activities, together with the factors likely to affect its future development, performance and position, are reflected in the Future Outlook and Business Review section of the Directors' report on pages 1 to 10.
+The Company's business activities, together with the factors likely to affect its future development, performance and position, are reflected in the Business Review section of the Directors' report on pages 1 to 10.
 In addition, the notes to the financial statements include the Company's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments; and its exposures to credit risk and liquidity risk.

-Taking the above factors into consideration, the Directors believe that the Company will have access to adequate resources to continue in operational existence for the foreseeable future.
+Taking the above factors into consideration, the Directors believe that the Company will have access to adequate resources to continue in operational existence for the foreseeable future being at least 12 months from the date of approval of these financial statements.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and financial statements.